-- (iii) in the case of the Qwaqwa Campus, on or before the last working day of September of the preceding year for graduating during the May graduation ceremony. - (b) It is the supervisor's responsibility to see to it that the title of the Master's Degree research dissertation or of the interrelated, publishable manuscripts/published articles have already been registered before she/he approves the notification of submission.
+- (b) It is the supervisor's responsibility to see to it that the title of the Master's Degree research dissertation or of the interrelated, publishable manuscripts/published articles have already been registered before she/he approves the notification of submission.
 It is the responsibility of the supervisor, in consultation with the dean, to ensure that the examiners and moderators have accepted their nominations in writing before she/he accepts the notification of submission.
-The correctness of delivery addresses, contact details and e-mail addresses of examiners and moderators must be signed off by supervisors. - (c) Only if the following requirements have been met, can the Registrar accept a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles so that it/these may be dispatched for assessment: - (i) Notification of submission has been received, provided that the student is registered and would have been registered for the minimum residential period at the time of the submission. - (ii) The research proposal, title registration and allocation of the supervisor and, if applicable, a co-supervisor(s), have been approved by the faculty board. - (iii) The faculty board has nominated the examiners and moderators and they have accepted the nominations in writing. - (iv) A student must submit the research in accordance with the dates determined by the Senate for assessment: - (aa) on or before the last working day of November of the preceding year in order to graduate during the April graduation ceremonies; or - (bb) on or before the last working day in July in order to graduate during the December graduation ceremonies; - (cc) in the case of the Qwaqwa Campus, on or before the last working day in November of the previous year in order to graduate during the May graduation ceremony. - (dd) It is possible, however, that due to problems/issues regarding the research, the student will only receive the qualification during the next graduation ceremony and will be required to register for the following semester/academic year.
+The correctness of delivery addresses, contact details and e-mail addresses of examiners and moderators must be signed off by supervisors. - (c) Only if the following requirements have been met, can the Registrar accept a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles so that it/these may be dispatched for assessment: - (i) Notification of submission has been received, provided that the student is registered and would have been registered for the minimum residential period at the time of the submission. - (ii) The research proposal, title registration and allocation of the supervisor and, if applicable, a co-supervisor(s), have been approved by the faculty board. - (iii) The faculty board has nominated the examiners and moderators and they have accepted the nominations in writing. - (iv) A student must submit the research in accordance with the dates determined by the Senate for assessment: - (aa) on or before the last working day of November of the preceding year in order to graduate during the April graduation ceremonies; - (bb) on or before the last working day in July in order to graduate during the December graduation ceremonies; - (cc) in the case of the Qwaqwa Campus, on or before the last working day in November of the previous year in order to graduate during the May graduation ceremony. - (dd) It is possible, however, that due to problems/issues regarding the research, the student will only receive the qualification during the next graduation ceremony and will be required to register for the following semester/academic year.
 Should a student be required to register again, tuition fees will also be charged.
 In exceptional circumstances, based on merit, the Registrar may waive any additional fees payable by the student. - (v) All fees have been paid. - (d) Once a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles have been submitted for assessment, they may not be withdrawn and the assessment must proceed. - (e) If an examiner has already examined a research dissertation or interrelated publishable manuscripts/published articles and awarded a pass mark, the research dissertation or interrelated publishable manuscripts/published articles will not be resubmitted to the examiner who has awarded a pass mark.